Complexity: Simulations

 In social science, the study on the emergence of macro-properties from the micro-properties, also known as macro-micro view in sociology.
-The topic is commonly recognized as social complexity that is often related to the use of computer simulation in social science, i.e.: computational sociology.
+The topic is commonly recognized as social complexity that is often related to the use of computer simulation in social science, i.e. computational sociology.

 Systems

 Systems theory has long been concerned with the study of complex systems (in recent times, complexity theory and complex systems have also been used as names of the field).
-These systems are present in the research of a variety disciplines, including biology, economics, social studies and technology.
-Recently, complexity has become a natural domain of interest of real world socio-cognitive systems and emerging systemics research.
+These systems are present in the research of a variety of disciplines, including biology, economics, social studies and technology.
+Recently, complexity has become a natural domain of interest of real-world socio-cognitive systems and emerging systemics research.
 Complex systems tend to be high-dimensional, non-linear, and difficult to model.
 In specific circumstances, they may exhibit low-dimensional behaviour.

 Data

 In information theory, algorithmic information theory is concerned with the complexity of strings of data.

 Complex strings are harder to compress.
 While intuition tells us that this may depend on the codec used to compress a string (a codec could be theoretically created in any arbitrary language, including one in which the very small command "X" could cause the computer to output a very complicated string like "18995316"), any two Turing-complete languages can be implemented in each other, meaning that the length of two encodings in different languages will vary by at most the length of the "translation" language – which will end up being negligible for sufficiently large data strings.

 These algorithmic measures of complexity tend to assign high values to random noise.
-However, those studying complex systems would not consider randomness as complexity.
+However, under a certain understanding of complexity, arguably the most intuitive one, random noise is meaningless and so not complex at all.

 Information entropy is also sometimes used in information theory as indicative of complexity, but entropy is also high for randomness.
-Information fluctuation complexity, fluctuations of information about entropy, does not consider randomness to be complex and has been useful in many applications.
+In the case of complex systems, information fluctuation complexity was designed so as not to measure randomness as complex and has been useful in many applications.
+More recently, a complexity metric was developed for images that can avoid measuring noise as complex by using the minimum description length principle.

-Recent work in machine learning has examined the complexity of the data as it affects the performance of supervised classification algorithms.
-Ho and Basu present a set of complexity measures for binary classification problems.